 Community Grant Program

 We encourage local, community-based non-profits to apply for our mini-grants issued quarterly.
 We are offering 3 tiers of grants each quarter: Abundant Apple $575 grant, Bountiful Beet $750 grant, and Caring Carrot $1000 grant, resulting in $9,300 annually.

 Linden Hills Co-op is an ongoing sponsor of Midwest Food Connection.
 Midwest Food Connection educates children in the Twin Cities about healthy foods, local sustainable farming, and the origins of our food.

-Linden Hills Co-op chooses one non-profit organization to support throughout the year through a food donation, community education, or monetary donation.
-This year, Linden Hills Co-op is sponsoring the healthy snack program at Aleph Preschool in St Louis Park.
+Linden Hills Co-op sponsors the healthy snack program at Beth El Aleph Preschool in St Louis Park.
 Linden Hills Co-op provides donations of fresh fruits and vegetables on a weekly basis.

 In addition to providing financial assistance, the co-op regularly serves as a site for other community donations.
 Periodically throughout the year, we collect used books for the library, collect monetary donations and goods for the Food Shelf, and collect spare change at the register for local charities or small family farms.